 The Changeability of Personality

 A recent study published in the Journal of Personality and Social Psychology dug into 50 years of personality-related data to find an answer.
 Results suggest that certain personality aspects persist in time, whereas others varied distinctly.
-That is to say; personality is relatively stable and changeable at the same time.
+That is to say, personality is relatively stable and changeable at the same time.
 Further, the degree of changeability is specific to each person.

-As a result, personality types are not fixed.
+As a consequence, personality types are not fixed.
 So any profiling is taking inventory of yourself today.
 And that introspection is a good thing.
 But the negative aspect would be to understand a personality type as a kind of destiny.
 Especially when it comes to choosing a profession or a romantic partner based on psychological profiling, treading with caution would be wise.
 What about one’s own volition?
 Rather than carrying a personality like a stamp on the forehead that predicts the future course of life, take it as a possible starting point for further personal development.

 It is a peculiarity of psychology and the whole industry catering to self-exploration and personality profiling that personality researchers hardly ever talk about personality types.
 For practical reasons, it is easier to think in types.
 In scientific terms, however, personality researchers hardly ever use the MBTI, for example, as exact personality types seldom exist.
 They also don’t map into the five big traits, which is the preferred profiling tool among researchers since the 1980s.